Branch walkthrough

 The required fields are:

-4. Granularity: This is the number of records coming back for the time interval you set in your river.
-If you choose daily, all records will be broken down by daily result_timestamp.
+Granularity: This is the number of records coming back for the time interval you set in your river.
+If you choose daily, all records are broken down by daily

-• You can use the exclamation mark to designate a not in your filter.
-For example, the following snapshot tells the API to return all user data operating systems except for IOS.
+- You can use the exclamation mark to designate a not in your filter.
+For example, the following snapshot instructs the API to return all user data operating systems except iOS.

 All reports have time dependence with the following limitations: